CEEQUAL Excellent (81.4%) – Whole Team Award

 The identified measures were listed in a resource plan where they were followed up.

 Climate impact was calculated quarterly and project specific EPDs for asphalt, reinforcement, construction cement, concrete and sheet piling were used.
-The climate impact was reduced by about 1400 tonnes of CO2-eq compared to estimated in design stage.
+The climate impact was reduced by about 1400 tonnes of CO2-eq compared to the impact estimated in the design stage.

-Two big measures made was the change to HVO fuel and use of recycled sheet piling.
+Two big changes made were the change to HVO fuel and use of recycled sheet piling.

 There was a separate mass management plan put together.
 Products have been environmentally (and health) evaluated through Swedish system ”BVB” where they are also logged with information about the products, such as recycled content and waste management for the products.